Care Home Staffing in London: Complete Guide

 Frequently Asked Questions

-Q: What is the minimum shift length for care home roles in London?
+Q: What is the minimum shift length for care homes roles in London?
+A: Most care homes require minimum 4-hour shifts, though full-time contracts typically involve 8 or 12-hour shifts on rotating patterns.